Did you know that stormwater is the biggest source of water pollution and there is a lot we can do to prevent it?

 Watch this video Keeping our waterways clean.
 Easy ways to help for tips.

-Remember to ensure that your contractors operate in an environmentally responsible manner and put the appropriate measures for sediment and chemical containment in place.
+Also make sure that your contractors operate in an environmentally-responsible manner and put in place appropriate measures for sediment and chemical containment.

 - When building, landscaping or renovating, always use appropriate sediment and erosion controls.

 - Store chemicals in a properly maintained bunded and covered storage area.

 - Keep adequately stocked spill kits on hand and make sure staff know how to use them.